NumPy Chi Square Distribution

 Overview of Chi-Square Distribution

 The chi-square distribution is widely used in fields like biology, finance, and physics to assess the relationship between categorical variables.
-It compares observed frequencies with expected frequencies, with its shape determined by its degrees of freedom.
+It compares observed frequencies with expected frequencies, and its shape is determined by its degrees of freedom.
 Generally, the chi-square distribution is positively skewed and becomes more symmetrical as the degrees of freedom increase.
-Understanding the chi-square distribution is crucial for hypothesis testing, allowing researchers to determine the likelihood of obtaining a certain test statistic under the null hypothesis.
+Understanding this distribution is crucial for hypothesis testing, allowing researchers to determine the likelihood of obtaining a certain test statistic under the null hypothesis.

 Importance of Chi-Square Distribution in Statistics